iamyourdre/express-xlsxporter/README.md

 ### Reference

-This project was built based on the tutorial available at [bezkoder.com](https://www.bezkoder.com/node-js-upload-excel-file-database/).
-Special thanks to the author for the valuable resources.
+Special thanks to [bezkoder.com](https://www.bezkoder.com/node-js-upload-excel-file-database/) for the valuable resources and references.